vidaud/seta/README.md

 The flask-server module contains all the python sources and acts as a proxy / authentication layer towards the backend.

-All static resources that ensue from `ng build seta-web -c=<environment>` of the the frontend module are copied inside the flask-server **seta-ui** folder's module.
+All static resources that come from `ng build seta-web -c=<environment>` of the frontend module are copied inside the flask-server **seta-ui** folder's module.
 The end result is a ***seta-flask-server*** folder that contains a Flask application that can be deployed on any web container.
 Flask configurations files are:
  - seta-flask-server/config.py